0x8DEADF00D/obd2NET/README.md

         Console.WriteLine(code.TextRepresentation);

 The given code will query all network trouble codes and print its text representation to the screen.

+These are not all possibilities of the library, refer to the `Vehicle` class to get all implemented functions that query data.
+Please note that I only have tested these functions in my Audi A3 and can therefore not guarantee, that they will work for you.

 Compatibility
 ===